hookdeck/chargebee-demo/README.md

 ## Setup Webhook Connections

-**Important:** Before running the application, you must set up the webhook connections between Chargebee and Hookdeck.
+**Important:** Before running the application, you must set up the webhook connections between Chargebee and the Event Gateway.

 ### Development Mode Setup